Skip to main content

 sudo make modules_install

-3. Edit /usr/local/etc/ethercat.conf and add the following:
+3. Edit /usr/local/etc/ethercat.conf and add the following content:

 MASTER0_DEVICE="eth0" // Device or MAC